Blood components

 Your blood is made from four different parts:

-Of these four components, we usually use three - red cells, plasma and platelets.
+Of these four parts, we usually use three - red cells, plasma and platelets.
 By giving blood, you can save or improve the lives of up to three different patients in Scotland.